Table of Contents

 Temporary Visitors

-If you are from one of the 67 countries and territories with whom Japan has a visa waiver arrangement (check the MOFA website for the full list) and are staying less than three months (15 days for visitors from Brunei, Thailand and Indonesia), you do not need a visa to enter the country.
-All other visitors should apply for the appropriate visa at an overseas Japanese embassy or consulate.
+If you are from one of the 74 countries and territories with whom Japan has a visa waiver arrangement (click here the MOFA website for the full list) and are staying less than three months (15 days for visitors from Thailand; 30 days for visitors from Brunei), you do not need a visa to enter the country.

 New Residents